Australian-Structural-Biology-Computing/bindflow/docs/usage.md

 ### Optional

+`error_strategy`: default is `terminate`

+`settings_filters`: default setting file if the samplesheet does not have it.

+`settings_advanced`: default advanced setting if the sample sheet does not have it.

+`batches` numbe rof sampples in each run.
+Default is 1.

+`quote_char` to be used in the sample sheet.
+Default is "\"".

+`project`: Only manadatory when used with GADI HPC.

 ## Samplesheet input

 You will need to create a samplesheet with information about the binder design job before running the pipeline.
 Use this parameter to specify its location.
 It has to be a comma-separated file with a header row as shown in the examples below.